 ELA blog posts.
 Education blog posts.
-What is impacting teachers today and in 2020?
+What is impacting teachers today and in the future?

-As 2019 wraps up, I hunted for the blog posts that influenced me as a high school ELA teacher.
+As another year wraps up, I hunted for the blog posts that influenced me as a high school ELA teacher.
 I found dozens of ideas about grammar, papers, public speaking and more.
 And sure, those are important, and I’ve linked to some below.

 I also found ELA teachers venturing outside the classroom, which highlights what I love most about the educational blogging community: we expose our experiences from the classroom.
 We reach outside our community to find pertinent information for our students.
 This year, the outside world poked into the classroom.
 Even ELA blog posts covered the outside world in regards to our struggles.

-So: here are the top dozen (maybe a few more!)
-ELA blog posts from 2019 to read before 2020.
+So: here are the top dozen (maybe a few more!) education blog ideas from influential education bloggers.

 Literary Analysis Essay